toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 ------------- | ---- | -----------
-deriveAvailabilityStatus | boolean | Indicates if the rate plan availability status (open/close) is linked to parent or not. deriveLengthOfStayRestriction | boolean | Indicates if the restriction on minimum and maximum length of stay are derived from the parent Rate Plan or not. deriveBookingClosedToArrival | boolean | Indicates if the restriction on close to arrival is derived from the parent Rate Plan or not. deriveBookingClosedToDeparture | boolean | Indicates if the restriction on close to departure is derived from the parent Rate Plan or not. rateDerivationRules | Array[[RateDerivationRule](#/definitions/RateDerivationRuleDTO)] | Rules that describe how the rate and availability are derived from the parent Rate Plan.
+deriveAvailabilityStatus | boolean | Indicates if the rate plan availability status (open/close) is linked to parent or not. deriveLengthOfStayRestriction | boolean | Indicates if the restriction on minimum and maximum length of stay are derived from the parent Rate Plan or not. deriveClosedToArrival | boolean | Indicates if the restriction on close to arrival is derived from the parent Rate Plan or not. deriveClosedToDeparture | boolean | Indicates if the restriction on close to departure is derived from the parent Rate Plan or not. rateDerivationRules | Array[[RateDerivationRule](#/definitions/RateDerivationRuleDTO)] | Rules that describe how the rate and availability are derived from the parent Rate Plan.

 <a name="/definitions/RateDerivationRuleDTO"></a>